roadside-picnicx/MDS-projekt/README.md

 ## Contributing
 Contributions are not welcome!
 If you have improvements or additional features you'd like to add, please don't submit a pull request.
 No one will work on this project anymore.

-## License
-This project is licensed under the GNU Public License.
-Feel free to use, modify, and distribute the code as needed.

 ## Acknowledgments
 Thanks to the NGINX team for providing a robust web server.